 Previously: Bed Of Sorrow.

-The Closet Game is creepypasta in its purest form; its origin is unknown, and it’s pretty much always encountered in the same form, having been copied and pasted time and time again from various locations on the Internet.
-It appeared on the Creepypasta Wikia for some time, although the page was deleted in September of 2015.
+The Closet Game is creepypasta in its purest form; its origin is unknown, and it’s pretty much always encountered in the same form, having been copied and pasted time and time again from various locations on the internet starting around 2009.
 Regardless as to whether you know the creepypasta, though, the basic setup will likely sound familiar to anyone who grew up fearing that there was a monster in their closet.

 The trope of the monster in the closet appears in a huge number of cultures across the globe.
 Part of the general “bogeyman” myth, the closet-dweller is El Cucuy in Latin American countries, Butzemeann in Germany, Boeman in the Netherlands, and Jumbi in Guyana.
 When he’s not hiding in the closet, he’s lurking under the bed, and his primary function is punishing naughty children by kidnapping them.
 The fact that he’s so prevalent in so many different areas of the world suggests a rather primal fear of the dark… and what might be lurking there, just outside of our field of vision.